How is it to teach English in Madrid?

 - Accredited International TESOL certification from an official examination board

-- Our exclusive job placement programme that is lifetime, worldwide and proactive
+- Our exclusive job placement programme is lifetime, worldwide and proactive

 - A Cervantes Institute Spanish course